7ft10/C4ArchitectureExamples/README.md

 ## Why

 Keeping architecture diagrams up to date is difficult.
 Creating them is just as difficult.
-Architects spend most of their time gathering the right icons, drawing lines in Miro or Viso making sure that they are the right type etc. etc. etc. What a waste of time.
+Architects spend most of their time gathering the right icons, drawing lines in Miro or Visio making sure that they are the right type etc. etc. etc. What a waste of time.

 Instead architects should be focused on ensuring that the current state is correct and that proposed changes to the enterprise ecosystem have taken into account all other systems that may be impacted.